neu-se/software-day-23/index.md

 The event will take place on Tuesday, September 26, 2023 in Curry Student Center room 440 from 9am-5pm.
 Immediately following the event, there will be a social event at Lucky Strike Social in the Fenway neighborhood, where attendees can mix and mingle over bowling, food and drink.

 ### Call for Participation
+We solicit talk proposals about research at any stage from students in PL/SE/FM.

+There are two types of talk slots: 5-minute lightning talks and 15-minute presentations.
+Please indicate your preference in the form, and we will do our best to accommodate.
+We intend to give everyone who wants to talk the opportunity to give one.

+For full consideration, please complete [this form](https://forms.gle/ENyNdduh7jHMj1TH7) by September 8, 2023.
+Speakers will be notified of the talk length and time slot by September 13th, 2023.

 ### Registration